James "Shack" Harris

-James Larnell Harris (born July 20, 1947) is an American former professional football player and executive.
+James Larnell "Shack" Harris (born July 20, 1947) is an American former professional football player and executive.
 He played as a quarterback in the American Football League (AFL) and the National Football League (NFL) with the Buffalo Bills, Los Angeles Rams, and San Diego Chargers.
-He was later a personnel executive for the Baltimore Ravens, Jacksonville Jaguars and Detroit Lions.
-Harris is the inspiration for the song "Ramblin' Man From Gramblin'" composed by Sam Spence.
-He is nicknamed "Shack", which is short for Meshach, given to him by his Baptist minister father.
+In 1969, Harris became the first Black quarterback to start a season opener for the either the AFL or NFL, and in 1974, he became the first Black quarterback to start an NFL playoff game.
+After his playing career, Harris worked in the front office for the Detroit Lions, Jacksonville Jaguars, New York Jets, Tampa Bay Buccaneers, and Baltimore Ravens, where he was a part of the Super Bowl XXXV-winning team.